-The IACV is responsible for managing the engine’s idle speed.
-It does this by regulating the amount of air that bypasses the throttle valve when the vehicle is idling.
-The IACV is controlled by the engine computer, which takes into account various factors such as engine temperature and loads to determine the appropriate idle speed.
+The IACV is responsible for controlling an engine’s idle speed by controlling how much air bypasses the throttle valve when idle.
+This function is managed by the engine computer, which takes into account factors like engine temperature and loads when setting an appropriate idle speed.

-The throttle body regulates the air that goes into the engine.
-If you give your car a little bit of gas, the throttle plate opens up accordingly and allows air to go into the engine.
-But how does air goes into the engine when you aren’t pressing the gas pedal?
-This is where the idle air control valve (IAC) comes into play.
+The throttle body controls the flow of air that enters an engine.
+As you give your car some throttle, its throttle plate opens and allows air to enter, but how does air get into your engine when you aren’t pressing the gas pedal?
+That’s where the idle air control valve (IAC) comes into play.

-There is a hole before the throttle plate that is connected to the idle air control valve which allows air to travel from in front of the throttle plate and into the idle air control valve and into the engine.
-It feeds the engine enough air to keep the engine idling at the proper RPM.
+Before the throttle plate, there is an air inlet hole connected to an idle air control valve that allows air from in front of the plate and into this control valve and then into the engine.
+This air supply helps ensure that your engine stays at proper RPMs while you drive it.

-Most experts recommend cleaning your IACV every 30,000 miles or so.
-However, if you live in a dusty area or do a lot of off-roading, you may need to clean it more often.
-If your engine starts stalling or running rough, it’s also a good idea to check the IACV and see if it needs to be cleaned.
+Experts generally recommend cleaning your IACV once every 30,000 miles or so.
+However, if you live in a dusty area or do a lot of off-roading, cleaning may be necessary more often.
+Furthermore, if your engine starts stalling or running rough, inspect the IACV to see if it needs cleaning.

 How to Stop Rough Idle: The Complete Guide

-If your vehicle is idling rough or stalls frequently, it could be due to a problem with the idle air control valve.
-When the idle air control valve gets clogged, it can cause the engine to stall or run rough at idle.
-So, before you take your vehicle to the mechanic shop to replace it, here is how to stop a rough idle by cleaning the idle air control valve:
+If your vehicle is idling poorly or stalls frequently, it could be due to an issue with the idle air control valve.
+When this valve becomes clogged, it can cause your engine to stall or run rough while idle.
+So before taking your car to a mechanic shop for a replacement, here’s how to stop that rough idle by cleaning out the idle air control valve: